 Institute of Microtraining: The franchise opportunity

-Established in Austria and Germany, training chain IoM is now launching in the UK.
+Established in Austria and Germany, training chain IoM has an active presence in the UK.
 The franchise outlines why you should become part of its "success story"

 Franchise: Institute of Microtraining (IOM)